CUYAHOGA PROBATE COURT

 • Appointment of Appraiser Form (Form 3.0) must be filed before or in conjunction with the Inventory and Appraisal (Form 6.0)

-• Please note: if you are requesting a Court Appointed Appraiser, the Appointment of Appraiser Form must be filed and approved prior to the filing of the Inventory and Appraisal
+• Please note: if you are requesting a Court Appointed Appraiser, the Appointment of Appraiser Form must be filed and approved prior to the filing of the Inventory and Appraisal (Approved = signed by Judge)

 • Estate Inventory and Appraisal Form (Form 6.0)